 Selfishness in a relationship is like a wrecking ball that shakes the foundation of a marriage.

 Most marriages break done due to badly managed marriage finances, lack of commitment, instances of infidelity, or incompatibility, but selfishness in relationships can lead to resentment, pushing the relationship to the verge of extinction.

-Selfish people are dedicated only to themselves, they show little patience, and never learn how to be a successful spouse.
+Selfish people are dedicated only to themselves; they show little patience, and never learn how to be successful spouses.

 Give your hopes, beliefs, dreams, and your entire life to your partner.
 And begin to live a blissful life together.

-Summarily, we need to value our marriages, treat your partner with great care and love, and invest into your marriage by being patient and trustworthy.
+Summarily, we need to value our marriages, treat your partner with great care and love, and invest in your marriage by being patient and trustworthy.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.